parisaJavidfar/parisaJavidfar/README.md

 ### About me :
  I am a Javascript Developer who Focuses on Web Frameworks & libraries like Vue and Nuxt.
- I have a passion for Design Systems, Web capabilities, Web Accessibilities, Rest APIs, PWA (Progressive Web Apps).
+ I am passionate about working on Design Systems, Web capabilities, Web Accessibilities, Rest APIs, PWA (Progressive Web Apps).
 To grow my skills I focus on developing problem-solving skills and learning new things and love to build and create awesome things with code!

 - 🔭 I’m currently working on Frontend projects using Vue3 and typescript.
 - 🌱 I’m currently learning React.